Skip to contents

 See also

-confint for computing confidence intervals, summary for a summary of the fitted model including confidence intervals if computed, coef for extracting coefficients.
+confint for computing confidence intervals, summary for a summary of the fitted model including confidence intervals if computed, coef for extracting coefficients, vcov for extracting variance-covariance matrices, and included_realizations for inspecting which realizations contributed to model averaging.

 References